BoKwokProjectA/Production-Grade-Python-GenAI-Business-Risk-Prediction-Platform-with-LLM-FastAPI-CI-CD-AI-Agent/README.md

 **Governance Documentation:** Includes an action tier model, medical AI safety policy, human-in-the-loop policy, security architecture notes, edge case register, and classification canon.

+**Medical safety rule:** if the user asks for diagnosis, treatment, or lesion interpretation, the agent refuses and redirects the user to a qualified clinician while still offering technical platform information.

 These artefacts show how the project combines safer assistant behaviour, evaluation gates, governance practices, and a working automation workflow without presenting the system as a medical decision-making tool.

 ### Production & Observability

 **SQLite-Ready Persistence Layer:** SQLAlchemy model and repository structure are prepared for future prediction history storage.